nextcloud/documentation/developer_manual/core/configfile.rst

 		),
 	),

-ownCloud will use the first app directory which it finds in the array with 'writable' set to true.
+Nextcloud will use the first app directory which it finds in the array with 'writable' set to true.